Brett White: Controversies

 White's first grade career have involved some controversial incidents.
 In round 14, 2006, White lodged a biting complaint against Parramatta's Fuifui Moimoi for which Moimoi was later exonerated after a lengthy judiciary hearing.
 He was also again in the act against Parramatta in 2007, accused of a chicken wing tackle on their captain Nathan Cayless in that year's preliminary final.
 In round 2, 2008, White was sent off for retaliating to a Ben Ross elbow to team-mate Cooper Cronk which also saw Ross sent off.
 Cronk's kick found Israel Folau who scored the match-leveling try.
 He was given a four match ban.

-In 2009, White was involved in an infamous Origin scuffle with Steve Price in Game 3 of the State of Origin series.
+In 2009, White was involved in an infamous Origin fight with Steve Price in back play towards the end of Game 3 of the State of Origin series, resulting in Price being knocked out, Trent Waterhouse being sent off and much ill-feeling spilling over into scuffles in the last couple of minutes of play.

 Representative career

 In 2006, White made his representative debut in the Country Origin team, defeating City by 12–10.

 White was selected to represent New South Wales as a front-rower for game I and on the bench for game II of the 2007 State of Origin series.

 In 2008, White made himself available for Ireland's 2008 Rugby League World Cup campaign and in August he was named in the Ireland training squad.
 Although White was named in the Irish squad, he was forced to withdraw following the NRL grand final, when he was scheduled for foot surgery.

 White was also named in the 46-man Australian preliminary squad for the World Cup.

 White played in the opening two State of Origin matches for New South Wales in 2010, scoring a try in the second match, but was dropped for the third game.